Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Introduction

 Our report is structured as follows:

-In section 2 we provide a quick introduction to the different funtionalities of cryptography and introduce the main terms and facts on complexity as they show up in the literature.
+In section 2 we provide a quick introduction to the different features of cryptography and introduce the main terms and facts on complexity as they show up in the literature.
 We provide several examples, elaborating on those presented in the course by the author.

 In section 3 we expose the main concepts of lattice-based cryptography.
-We focus on the classical LWE, over which RLWE is built and discuss its advanteges and drawbacks.
+We focus on the classical LWE, over which RLWE is built and discuss its advantadges and drawbacks, as well as different attacks against weak instantiations, which will be exploited in the RLWE scenario in Section 6.

-Section 4 is an quick overview of a few key concepts in algebraic number theory: rings of integers, canonical embedding, and other topics.
-These pieces will make the foundations of RLWE, but the reader who is familiar with this material can safely skip it.
+Section 4 is a quick overview of a few key concepts in algebraic number theory: rings of integers, canonical embedding, and other topics.
+These pieces make the foundations of RLWE, but the reader who is familiar with this material can safely skip it.

-Section 5 introduces the RLWE problem in its various formulations and reports on several attacks to the scheme, which motivate some number theoretical problems and conjectures.
+Section 5 introduces the RLWE problem in its various formulations.
+In particular, we carefully discuss the Polynomial Learning With Errors problem (PLWE), which appeared in the literature before RLWE (\cite{stehle2}).
+We discuss the equivalence between both problems and explain some recent advances in this topic: in particular we comment on recent work by the author (\cite{blanco}) which gives a partial answer in the cyclotomic case, the most interesting from a cryptographic point of view.
+Besides, we explain the hardness result which backs RLWE and describe in full detail the LPR crypstosystem, as presented in \cite{LPR}.
+We close the chapter by presenting a key exchange protocol based in RLWE (\cite{dingkex}).

+Section 6 is a summary of several attacks against the RLWE cryptosystem.
+They reduce to LWE or to PLWE attacks and allow to discard insecure choices of parameters.
+The search for secure instantiations motivates some number theoretical problems and conjectures which we also discuss.

-Section 6 addresses RLWE-based digital signatures and homomorphic encryption, a functionality which is gaining much interest today, since it allows to solve a good number of logistic and security problems in cloud computing and storing.
-We close the survey by discussing in detail some NIST figures.
+Section 7 is for RLWE-based digital signatures and homomorphic encryption, a functionality which is gaining much interest nowadays, since it allows to solve a good number of logistic and security problems in cloud computing and storing.
+We close the survey by discussing in detail some (second round) NIST figures.

-A couple of remarks to end this introduction: first, by a \emph{polynomial time algorithm} we mean an algorithm for which there exists a polynomial $p(x)\in\mathbb{R}[x]$ and a \emph{size} function of the family of the algorithm inputs $x(n)$, such that the time it takes to run the algorithm on input $n$ is $p(x(n))$.
+A couple of remarks to end this introduction: first, by a \emph{polynomial time algorithm} we mean an algorithm for which there exists a polynomial $p(x)\in\mathbb{R}[x]$ and a \emph{size} function on the family of the algorithm inputs $x(n)$, such that the time it takes to run the algorithm on input $n$ is $p(x(n))$.
 Second, we will use sometimes the $\tilde{O}$-notation: a function $f(x)$ is $\tilde{O}(g(x))$ if it is $O(g(x)log^k(x))$ for some $k$.